 The trailhead to San Simeon Bay Hike starts just a short walk from the William Randolph Hearst Memorial Beach parking area.

-Despite being a Sunday morning I was able to find a parking spot somewhat easy, but by the time I returned from the hike all the spots were taken by people visiting the beach and the San Simeon pier.
+Despite being a Sunday morning I was able to find a parking spot somewhat easily, but by the time I returned from the hike all the spots were taken by people visiting the beach and the San Simeon pier.

 After parking just head down to the sandy beach and walk to the right.
 This trail is not super obvious to spot which makes it a great hidden gem for hikers.